Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Taking a taxi would cost around US$ 60 from Phu My Port (one-way), so a return to the ship would cost at least US$120.
 In addition, you will need to negotiate the taxi waiting time and toll fees.
 Note that most taxis in the city are Toyota Vios and Toyota Innova.
 If you have more than 4 people in your group and need a bigger vehicle for transport, your best bet is to contact a tour agency or operator.
 Note that most tour agencies are located in Ho Chi Minh City.

 Getting around the local areas on your own can entail nuisances and destroy your fun in the country, that’s why we think it is advisable to book a tour with a trusted local agency.
-Private tours are a good option - the excursions might be cheaper and better quality than what your cruise offers touring in a bus with 40 people.
+Private tours are a good option - the excursions might be cheaper and of better quality than what your cruise offers touring in a bus with 40 people.
 Research and do reviews before you book.

 Read more on these Ho Chi Minh shore excursion tips.